nitya-ar/blackrock-esg-etf-study/README.md

 ---

-## **Objectives**
+### **Objectives**

-The research is organized around three central questions:
+The research is guided by three central questions:

-**1. Alignment in 2025**
+1. **Alignment in 2025**
-To what extent are BlackRock’s ESG ETFs invested in companies associated with controversial activities such as fossil-fuel extraction, weapons manufacturing, tobacco production, private prisons, or deforestation?
+   To what extent are BlackRock’s ESG ETFs invested in companies linked to controversial activities such as fossil-fuel extraction, weapons manufacturing, tobacco production, private prisons, or deforestation?

-**2. Evolution from 2017 to 2025**
+2. **Evolution from 2017 to 2025**
-How have these exposures changed over time?
-Do the data indicate measurable progress toward cleaner holdings?
+   How have these exposures changed over time, and do the data reveal meaningful progress toward cleaner, more sustainable holdings?

-**3. Tradeoffs**
+3. **Tradeoffs**
-What are the diversification and tracking-error implications of constructing alternative portfolios with stronger sustainability alignment?
+   What diversification and tracking-error implications arise when constructing alternative portfolios with stronger sustainability alignment?

 ---